jasono1227/free-for-all/README.md

   Some people even think video games can cause **violence** and **agression**.
 Everyone reacts to video games in different ways.
 Personally, ive been playing video games ever since i can remember and im no where near a violent or aggresive person.

-On [Sciencedirect.com](https://www.sciencedirect.com/science/article/pii/S135917891000073X) it states "Experimental research has shown that playing violent video games produces higher levels of aggressive cognition, aggressive affect, physiological arousal, and aggressive behavior (in the short-term) than non-violent video games."
-On the other hand on [Scholarshiprichmond.edu](http://scholarship.richmond.edu/cgi/viewcontent.cgi?article=1079&context=jepson-faculty-publications) says the total oposite.
-It states "Studies show that a child playing a violent video game does not necessarily increase the likelihood that he or she will engage in real violence.
-Americans need to stop blaming something other than our own behaviors and ideologies for societal violence, especially gun violence.
+On [Sciencedirect.com](https://www.sciencedirect.com/science/article/pii/S135917891000073X) it states *"Experimental research has shown that playing violent video games produces higher levels of aggressive cognition, aggressive affect, physiological arousal, and aggressive behavior (in the short-term) than non-violent video games.*" On the other hand on [Scholarshiprichmond.edu](http://scholarship.richmond.edu/cgi/viewcontent.cgi?article=1079&context=jepson-faculty-publications) says the total oposite.
+It states States *"Studies show that a child playing a violent video game does not necessarily increase the likelihood that he or she will engage in real violence.
+Americans need to stop blaming something other than our own behaviors and ideologies for societal violence, especially gun violence.*

+[Sciencedirect.com](https://www.sciencedirect.com/science/article/pii/S135917891000073X) says games such as:

+1 Grand Thieft Auto
+1 Call of duty
+1 Fortnite
+1 FPS games

+Can possibly cause issues.
+I play all these games almost every single day, and ive never even had thoughts of violnce or agression.